zimfw/ssh/README.md

 To define the identities (from `~/.ssh`) to be loaded and cached on login, use:

     zstyle ':zim:ssh' ids 'id_rsa1' 'id_rsa2' 'id_rsa3'

+in `~/.zshrc` before where the module is initialized.